Helmholtz-UFZ/saqc/docs/GettingStarted.md

 # Getting started with SaQC

-This "getting started" assumes that you have Python version 3.6 or 3.7 installed.
+Requirements: this "getting started" assumes that you have Python version > 3.6.1 installed, and that both your operating system and Python version are 64-bit.

 ## Contents